raveesh-gowda/fullstack-pg-management-application/README.md

 8,  <a href="https://sweetalert.js.org/" target="_blank"> Sweetalert </a>

 ### Functionalities of UI has been completed.
-Design part is yet to be completed.
+Design part is yet to be done.
 Thank you for reading.